 The financial aid office may ask for documentation, however, appeals will not be automatically approved.
 Lack of written documentation reduces the chance that the appeal will be granted, however, the appeal may be submitted without documentation.

-If a student continues to make progress, but still does not meet the standards of progress, additional waivers will be considered, as long as all courses have received passing grades.
+If a student continues to make progress, but still does not meet the standards of progress, additional waivers will be considered.

 Students that exceed the maximum timeframe as stated above and on the progress chart are no longer eligible to receive federal financial aid funds (loans or grants) and cannot be appealed unless there are mitigating circumstances.
 Situations that would be considered include: